DeViL303/MultiServer3-NautilusFork/README.md

 ![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/297ac8dc-65c2-4056-a4b8-8de8fcc07085)

 ### Usage:
 - Drag in one or more folders and choose archive type before clicking Create.
-It should eb able to handle large tasks such as 10k objects in one operation
+It should be able to handle large tasks such as 10k objects in one operation.
 - Enter 8 byte timestamp to match SDC if needed.
 If there is a valid timestamp.txt found in the input folder it will use that timestamp instead.
 - Default output path for the archive creator tool is next to the exe/Output/Archives/.
 This can be changed in settings